Churches of Christ: Early Restoration Movement history

 The Restoration Movement originated with the convergence of several independent efforts to go back to apostolic Christianity.
 Two were of particular importance to the development of the movement.
 The first, led by Barton W. Stone, began at Cane Ridge, Kentucky and called themselves simply "Christians".
 The second began in western Pennsylvania and was led by Thomas Campbell and his son, Alexander Campbell; they used the name "Disciples of Christ".
 Both groups sought to restore the whole Christian church on the pattern set forth in the New Testament, and both believed that creeds kept Christianity divided.

 The Campbell movement was characterized by a "systematic and rational reconstruction" of the early church, in contrast to the Stone movement which was characterized by radical freedom and lack of dogma.
 Despite their differences, the two movements agreed on several critical issues.
 Both saw restoring the early church as a route to Christian freedom, and both believed that unity among Christians could be achieved by using apostolic Christianity as a model.
 The commitment of both movements to restoring the early church and to uniting Christians was enough to motivate a union between many in the two movements.
 While emphasizing that the Bible is the only source to seek doctrine, an acceptance of Christians with diverse opinions was the norm in the quest for truth.
 "In essentials, unity; in non-essentials, liberty; in all things, love" was an oft-quoted slogan of the period.
 The Stone and Campbell movements merged in 1832.

+There are many similarities between the Churches of Christ and the Pilgrim Fathers and the Puritans, that settled in what is now Massachusetts in the early 1600s.
+Their first book published in America, The Bay Psalm Book, has a 40 page introduction outlining why the Puritans did not use any instruments of music in worship, no choirs, and no solos, citing the Command, Example and Necessary Inference form of establishing authority, familiar to the Churches of Christ.
+This form of establishing authority is traced back to Ulrich Zwingli in Zurich, Switzerland, who influenced the teachings of John Calvin in Geneva, Switzerland.
+John Knox took Zwingli's teachings to Scotland, which influenced the Church of Scotland, and the Presbyterian Church, into which Thomas Campbell and Alexander Campbell were born.
+The Congregational Church in England and Scotland in the late 1700s, differed little from the Churches of Christ today: Congregational organization, elders and deacons, priesthood of all believers, no instruments of music, and the establishment of authority and practice through Command, Example and Necessary Inference.
+They differed in their beliefs on infant baptism, weekly communion, the use of a catechism, closed communion, and predestination.

 The Restoration Movement began during, and was greatly influenced by, the Second Great Awakening.
 While the Campbells resisted what they saw as the spiritual manipulation of the camp meetings, the Southern phase of the Awakening "was an important matrix of Barton Stone's reform movement" and shaped the evangelistic techniques used by both Stone and the Campbells.